The best running water bottles 2023: convenient hydration for mid-length runs

 Pocket quite large

-This is especially good for people with smaller hands, and the adjustable strap fits around tightly so you don’t have to actively grip the bottle to carry it.
+We found that this is especially good for people with smaller hands, and the adjustable strap fits around tightly so you don’t have to actively grip the bottle to carry it.
 The bottle opening is neither narrow nor particularly wide so it shouldn’t be too hard to pour any energy / electrolyte powders down its neck.

 Ultimate Direction have had a great idea in making the single-zipped pocket transparent so you can see and use your phone without taking it out.
 However, it would be better if they sold standard and plus-size versions of the Fastdraw 500 because a standard-sized smartphone shifts around in the plus-sized smartphone (iPhone X) pocket with each step.
 It would also be good if there was a separate compartment with a clip for keys, as they're free to clang and bang around on your phone in there – screen protector needed.